Ratselhaft01/Lime_Nuggies/README.md

 When you call the `explain_instance` method, Lime creates a linear model for the specific instance of the data that you gave it and makes a prediction.

-The intercept is the prediction the model Lime created would have made if the weights of all the features were zero.
-Prediction_local is the prediction that the model Lime created made.
-Right is the prediction that your actual model made.
+The intercept is the prediction Lime's model would have made if the weights of all the features were zero.
+Prediction_local is the prediction that Lime's model actually made.
+Right is the prediction that your model made.

-Looking at the charts, that chart on the far right is the prediction that the model made.
+Looking at the charts, that chart on the far left is the prediction that the model made.
 The chart in the middle displays each of the features and their weights, as well as whether those weights are positive or negative.
 The longer the bar, the larger the weight is, which indicates that the feature had greater importance when determining the predicted value.
 The chart on the far right displays each feature and their actual weights.

+By creating explanations for several different instances and comparing them, you can start to gain insight into what your model is doing, and what features may or may not be important.

 ## Resources
 * [Lime GitHub Repo](https://github.com/marcotcr/lime)